abevoelker/devise-passwordless/README.md

 ## Usage

-This gem adds an `:magic_link_authenticatable` strategy that can be used in your Devise models for passwordless authentication.
+This gem adds a `:magic_link_authenticatable` strategy that can be used in your Devise models for passwordless authentication.
 This strategy plays well with most other Devise strategies (see [*notes on other Devise strategies*](#notes-on-other-devise-strategies)).

 For example, for a User model, you could do this (other strategies listed are optional and not exhaustive):